kubo/ruby-flite/README.md

 And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install flite

-Ruby-flite tries to link with **all voices and languages**.
+Ruby Flite tries to link with **all voices and languages**.
-If you want to reduce dependent libraries, execute the followings instead of above commands.
+If you want to reduce dependent libraries, execute the followings instead of above command.

-    $ bundle config --local build.flite --with-voices=kal --with-langs=eng
-    $ bundle

-Or

     $ gem install flite -- --with-voices=kal --with-langs=eng